drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Revealing Bioactive Conformation of Penicillins
 *[Bioactive Conformation]: The geometry adopted by a ligand when it binds to its biological target.

-It is possible to establish a geometric separation between active and inactive structures by considering the penicillin in the pseudo-equatorial orientation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/revealing-bioactive-conformation-penicillins-7572e8cb'><i class='fa fa-play' aria-hidden='true'></i></button>It is possible to establish a geometric separation between active and inactive structures by considering the penicillin in the pseudo-equatorial orientation.
 When the different structures are superimposed, the view reveals the sharp geometrical difference between the active and inactive structures.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer